MetPX/sarracenia/doc/sr_watch.1.rst

  - the **minimum time to notice changes** to files that is acceptable, and
  - the **size of each file** in the tree.

-When trees get too large, sr_watch is no longer the correct tool, as will be explained.
-With sr_watch (and sr_cpost, the identical C implementation.)
-The default method of noticing changes in directories uses OS specific mechanisms (on Linux: INOTIFY) to recognize changes without having to scan the entire directory tree manually.
-That method notices file changes instantaneous, but requires a priming pass when sr_watch is started.

 **The easiest tree to monitor is the smallest one.** With a single directory to watch where one is posting for an *sr_sarra* component, then use of the *delete* option will keep the number of files in directory at any one point small and minimize the time to notice new ones.
 In such optimal conditions, noticing files in a hundredth of a second is reasonable to expect.
 Any method will work well for such trees, but the sr_watch defaults (inotify) are usually lowest overhead.

+sr_watch is sr_post with the added *sleep* option that will cause it to loop over directories given as arguments. sr_cpost is a C version that functions identically, except it is faster and uses much less memory, at the cost of the loss of plugin support.
+With sr_watch (and sr_cpost) The default method of noticing changes in directories uses OS specific mechanisms (on Linux: INOTIFY) to recognize changes without having to scan the entire directory tree manually.
+Once primed, file changes are noticed instantaneously, but requires a an initial walk across the tree, *a priming pass*.

 For example, **assume a server can examine 1500 files/second**.
-If the **tree to be watched is 30,000 files, then it will take 20 seconds for a priming pass**.
+If a **medium sized tree is 30,000 files, then it will take 20 seconds for a priming pass**.
 Using the fastest method available, one must assume that on startup for such a directory tree it will take 20 seconds or so before it starts reliably posting all files in the tree.
 After that initial scan, files are noticed with sub-second latency.